TristanGomez44/RemoveTextBias/README.md

 conda env create -f environment.yml
 ```

-## Data bases :

-The datasets will install themselves when you will want to use them.

 ## How does this code work ?

 This code is organised with seral scripts and one config file :